Gunivers/Bookshelf/docs/contribute/file-format.md

 The `<YEAR>` placeholder must be fill by the current year and the `<DOCUMENTATION>` placeholder by the link to the documentation of this specific feature.

-If the function is not a feature, the header looks like this:
+If the documentation is not specified, the header looks like:
 ```
 # ------------------------------------------------------------------------------------------------------------
-# Copyright (c) 2024 Gunivers
+# Copyright (c) <YEAR> Gunivers
 #
 # This file is part of the Bookshelf project (https://github.com/Gunivers/Bookshelf).
 #